 - Human interactions with their watershed

 This six-week class is offered annually – check back in November for 2018 training dates.
-If you’re interested in Stream Stewards and would like to be contacted when the next class is scheduled, sign up here.
+If you would like to be contacted when the next class is scheduled, please sign up here.

-After this training, we will provide and connect you with exciting opportunities to volunteer around Kitsap County.
-Our Stream Stewards volunteer events include tree planting, streamside restoration, stream sampling, and teaching the community about watersheds, wetlands, streams, and salmon.
+After the training, we will provide and connect you with exciting opportunities to volunteer around Kitsap County.

-Here are some resources to get you started stewarding streams in Kitsap County:
+Here are some resources to get you started as a stream steward:

 - Blue Thumb Gardening: Ten tips for protecting water quality while helping your garden grow